Dummy

 • Going through surgery and rehabilitation at a knee specialist.

-Special thanks to: dr. Wybren van der Wal Orthopedic surgeon at the Bergman kliniek Naarden and Gelderse Vallei Ede
+Special thanks to: dr. Wybren van der Wal Orthopedic surgeon at the Gelderse Vallei in Ede

 Podcast: van welke pees wordt jouw voorste kruisband gemaakt? door Wybren van der Wal